-Each course in the major field must have a grade of B or higher to fulfill degree requirements.
+Major Each course in the major field must have a grade of B or higher to fulfill degree requirements.

-Minors and Guided Electives

-Each course in a minor field or guided electives must have a grade of C or higher to fulfill degree requirements.
+Minors and Guided Electives Each course in a minor field or guided electives must have a grade of C or higher to fulfill degree requirements.
 In addition, courses counting toward a minor field or guided electives must have an average of B or higher.
 For purposes of computing the required B average, only those courses accepted in fulfillment of the degree will be counted.
 Departments offering minors may require higher grades for their minor fields.
 Courses graded on an S/F basis may not be used toward a minor field or guided electives.

-Each course must have a grade of C or higher to fulfill degree requirements.
-Some departments may require a higher grade.
+Tool Subjects Each course must have a grade of C or higher to fulfill degree requirements.

-Each grammar, diction, or reading course must have a grade of C or higher to fulfill degree requirements.
-Some departments may require a higher grade.
+Language Proficiencies Each grammar, diction, or reading course must have a grade of C or higher to fulfill degree requirements.
 For Ph.D. students, the grade must be B or higher.